What is shadowing and why do I need it?

 How do I prove my shadowing experiences when I apply to health profession programs?

-Unlike volunteering in high school, there is NO official paperwork that is required for proving shadowing experiences.
+Unlike in high school, there is NO official paperwork that is required for proving shadowing experiences.
 Therefore, it is important that you keep track of your shadowing experiences for yourself.
-The recommended way to do this is through a journal.
-Some information that you need to keep track of is:
+We recommend that you review the ePortfolio & Apps link on our website to review all possible ways to keep track of these experiences: ePortfolio & Apps.